shineyruan/Personal-Blog/source/_posts/f1tenth-lab3.md

 ```

 ## Demo video
+This video demos the wall follower without any look-ahead distance.
+The car would run into the wall at the bottom side of the corridor.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/FhsWLrvEbTc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+This video demonstrates the wall follower with proper look-ahead distance adjustment, and the car is able to finish an entire loop with no collisions.
+<iframe width="560" height="315" src="https://www.youtube.com/embed/uIZcXgpVGig" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## References
 F1/10 Autonomous Racing Lecture: PID Controller & Laplacian Domain